Furikuda/bork/docs/internals/data-structures.rst

 next to the index (`index.N`).

-Compaction may take some time if a repository has been kept in append-only mode or ``borg compact`` has not been used for a longer time, which both has caused the number of sparse segments to grow.
+Compaction may take some time if a repository has been kept in append-only mode or ``bork compact`` has not been used for a longer time, which both has caused the number of sparse segments to grow.

 Compaction processes sparse segments from oldest to newest; sparse segments